instayu/html-5-calander/Contributing.md.md

 Create a free account on [YUILibrary.com](http://yuilibrary.com/forum/ucp.php?mode=register) account so you can:

   * Create bugs and enhancement requests.
-  * Post on the forum.
+  * Post on the support forum.
   * Contribute modules to the Gallery.
   * Contribute documentation, examples or code to the core library.